-May 22 marks the first ever World Preeclampsia Day.
+May 22 is recognized as World Preeclampsia Day.
 Occurring in only 5-8% of pregnancies, preeclampsia isn’t a complication typically on the mind of a newly pregnant mom.
 Yet, for those it strikes it can be life changing and even deadly.
 I am a survivor.
 A survivor of this often unheard of, yet potentially deadly, pregnancy complication.

 Typically occurring after 20 weeks gestation, and usually more near the end of pregnancy, preeclampsia can also occur for up to six weeks after delivery.
 The most common signs are high blood pressure and protein in the urine, yet it can occur with no symptoms or present with swelling, rapid weight gain, headaches and even vision changes.

 For me, signs began to show at 18 weeks with high blood pressure.
 As the weeks unfolded we learned I was one of the rarer cases – a pregnancy complicated by preeclampsia during the second trimester.
 That means we were in the 3% of the 5-8% affected by the disease.

 If left untreated preeclampsia can progress into eclampsia and HELLP Syndrome.
 Eclampsia is a severe complication in which seizures occur, and HELLP Syndrome involves rapidly falling platelet counts and issues with the liver.

 There is no cure for preeclampsia, eclampsia or HELLP other than delivery.
 For us, that meant delivery at 27 weeks and 6 days.
 Our daughter was growth restricted and had limited blood flow due to the failing placenta from high blood pressure and other complications related to the disease, leaving her at 1 pound, 15 ounces, extremely small for her gestation.